BeamMW/beam-docs/source/rtd_pages/user_beam_node_guide.rst

 Node Settings
 ------------------------

-Beam Node allows to provide the settings via command line or using a configuration file called beam-node.cfg and located in the same folder as Beamm Node binary.
+Beam Node allows to provide the settings via command line or using a configuration file called beam-node.cfg and located in the same folder as Beam Node binary.

 .. admonition:: Command line parameters override configuration file settings